MaximHelio/koom/README.md

-Zoom clone coding using NodeJS, WebRTC, and Websockets.
+Zoom  coding using NodeJS, WebRTC, and Websockets.